 A product isn't a solution.
 Real solutions are affordable, reliable, and come with training and ongoing support when you need it and how you want it.
-Our Customer Experience Group can also help you troubleshoot tech problems-although Connect's 99% uptime means you might not need to call them.
-See for yourself at status. mheducation.com
+Visit www.supportateverystep.com for videos and resources both you and your students can use throughout the

-Checkmark: Johalou/Getty Images
+Checkmark: Jobalou/Getty Images